 Food poisoning is one of the most common causes of diarrhea.
 This condition can be caused by consuming contaminated food or drinking contaminated water.
 In most cases, it is not dangerous.
 However, some cases can be severe.

 Food poisoning can lead to dehydration, and it can also lead to other severe conditions, such as bacterial meningitis, which is an infection of the brain and spinal cord.
+The main complications of diarrhea caused by food poisoning are dehydration and the loss of important electrolytes.
+In extreme cases, this can escalate to serious health risks, including seizures, brain damage, or even death if not properly managed.

 Food poisoning usually occurs within 6-24 hours of eating the food.
 Symptoms include diarrhea, nausea, stomach cramps, vomiting, and headache.